 5. Know The Current Market Trends

-Your next step is to find out what market you’re in, and you’ll do this by heading over to Heron Tod White’s property clock.
+Your next step to negotiate the house price with real estate agent is to find out what market you’re in, and you’ll do this by heading over to Heron Tod White’s property clock.
 While this might not provide specific insights into the particular suburb you’re eyeing, it’ll offer a general understanding of the prevailing trends in your market area.
 By coupling this with regular visits to various open homes and becoming well-versed in the suburb you’re interested in, you’ll get a comprehensive perspective on the current dynamics and trends.

 You could save 8-10% off the advertised price!